 “Simply put, humans are not wired to be constantly wired.”

-Getaway House takes this mantra to heart, with a mission to offer people, couples, friends and families the ability to disconnect and recharge – and live life a little more deeply.
+Escape From Atlanta to a cozy cabin in nature starting at $99! takes this mantra to heart, with a mission to offer people, couples, friends and families the ability to disconnect and recharge – and live life a little more deeply.

 Ready to book your stay?
-Use our link here to save $25 off your overnight.

 Originally building escape pods in the Northeast, Getaway has ventured into our neck of the woods for the first time, with a “camp” in Suches.
 Even the most avid North Georgia adventurist might need help with that location…it’s in Union County, but much closer to Dahlonega that Blairsville.
 Expertly, in the middle of no where.